-- Advanced research – the course will cover selected topics in evidence, procedure, and process.
+- Case Presentation – we will discuss how to approach a case and prepare for hearing.
 It is intended to build upon the second year foundation courses in evidence, pre-trial process, and advocacy, as well as the first term course in criminal procedure.

 - Advanced advocacy training – instruction will be given on fundamental principles of presentation/communication to a variety of audiences.
-Specialized topics will include: the examination of experts, examination of children and presenting before a jury.
+The focus of the course will be on jury advocacy, but the skills learned will apply to all advocacy.

-- Skill development – students will routinely be called upon to do workshop exercises based upon the advocacy training discussed above
+- Advanced Skill development – students will be called upon to do workshop exercises based upon the advocacy training discussed above.

 Limited to 12 students.